OpenTermsArchive/contrib-versions/Verizon/Privacy Policy.md

 At Verizon, we are committed to maintaining strong and meaningful privacy protections for customers.
 Our privacy policy is designed to inform you about the information we collect, how we use it, and your options about certain uses of information.
 Key elements of our full privacy policy are summarized below.

-Verizon's privacy policy applies to customers of the Verizon family of companies in the United States and to visitors to Verizon websites.
-It does not apply to Verizon Business customers outside the United States.
+Verizon's privacy policy applies to website visitors and customers of the Verizon family of companies in the United States.
+Additional privacy practices that apply to FiOS, Wireless, AOL and Verizon Vehicle services are also described in the full policy.
+Supplemental privacy policies for AOL companies and the services they provide are described in the AOL privacy policy.
 Read more

 Information We Collect and How We Use It